Me at LCHS Shelter "May no fears affect you.

 May you enjoy good health and long life."

 Aidan As for me, I'm just a guy.
 I'm a grandfather now from my daughter.
 She and her brother live in Texas with their mother, bless her heart.
-My grandson just celebrated his fifth birthday (his sixth, counting his birth), and I'm here to tell you that being a grandfather is absolutely and totally cool.
+My grandson is nine years old now, and I'm here to tell you that being his grandfather is absolutely and totally cool.

 I spent 20 years and a month or two in the Navy, retiring as a Chief Hospital Corpsman.
-In one way that was just one period of my life, but it was easily the most rewarding work I had done until recently and it does seem to define me.
-I worked as an OR Tech in Yokosuka, Japan, during the late 60's, was with the Air Wing in USS Ranger at the end of the war, spent three years on independent duty in USS Roark, and retired off USS Cleveland.
-There were a couple of other deployments and some shore duty in there, too.
+In one way, that was just one period of my life; but it was easily the most rewarding work I have ever done, and it does seem to define me.
+I worked as an OR Tech in Yokosuka, Japan, during the late 60's, was with Air Wing Two in USS Ranger at the end of the war, spent three years on independent duty in USS Roark (Best Job Ever), and retired off USS Cleveland in 1985.
+There were a few other deployments, and some shore duty in there, too.
+I can tell all of that happened quite awhile ago because all of my ships have been decommissioned.
+CVW-2 deploys in the Ronald Reagan now.

-By the spring of 2004 I had started thinking about why I was working in a cubicle in California, and it occurred to me that it was primarily so I could afford to live in California... and I'm not from California.
-At that point I began simplifying my life and looking for a place to call home.
+By the spring of 2004, I had started thinking seriously about why I was still shuffling papers in a cubicle for a medical management company in California, and it occurred to me that it was primarily so I could afford to live in California... and, of course, I'm not from California.
+At that point I committed to simplifying my life and looking for a place I could call home.

-In the autumn of 2007 I began working as a volunteer with the American Red Cross.
-I went out to Indiana on my first Red Cross Disaster Relief Operation in June, 2008, doing client casework, and did my second in Southern California in November, 2008, as an Emergency Response Vehicle driver.
-I'm a Disaster Action Team leader, and trained to do Disaster Assessment and as a Government Liaison.
-They're even letting me train other volunteers in Disaster Services.
-I had been hoping to do some more good (meaningful) work during this fourth quarter of my life, and this is working for me.
+In the autumn of 2007, I began working as a volunteer with the American Red Cross.
+In June, 2008, I went out to Columbus, Indiana, on my first Red Cross Disaster Relief Operation (DRO) - a flood - doing client casework, and to my second in November, 2008, in Southern California (Sayre Fire) as an Emergency Response Vehicle (ERV) driver.

-Among my heroes I include Admiral James B. Stockdale whom I had the privilege of meeting, Senator Lloyd Bentsen, Dag Hammarskjold, and my foster parents: Jack and Mary Lee (Douglas) Gresham.
+Among my heroes I include Admiral James B. Stockdale whom I had the privilege of meeting, Senator Lloyd Bentsen, UN Secretary General (1953-1961) Dag Hammarskjöld, and my foster parents: Jack and Mary Lee (Douglas) Gresham.

-I'd like to meet President Jimmy Carter, Rev. Billy Graham, and His Holiness, the 14th Dalai Lama.
+I'd like to meet President Jimmy Carter, and His Holiness, the 14th Dalai Lama, if I could do it without a fuss.
+I have questions.

 Your e-mail comments to Harold at hmbabb.net are invited and encouraged.